 A cat’s expression of affection is more subtle than a dog’s, so pay attention.
-If your cat is permanently attached to your side, following you from room to room, and rubbing up against your legs, it’s his way of saying: I love you, I missed you—pay attention to me!
+If your cat is permanently attached to your side, following you from room to room, and rubbing up against your legs, it’s their way of saying: I love you, I missed you—pay attention to me!

-4. Destructive behavior
+4. Destructive Behavior

 A stressed-out kitty can develop a nasty habit of getting into things, especially if she’s bored.
-Some lonely cats will make a mess while you’re gone, and an anxious cat may even urinate outside of her litter box.
+Some lonely cats will make a mess while you’re gone, and an anxious cat may even urinate outside of their litter box.

-5. Physical illness
+5. Physical Illness

 In some extreme cases, people have reported that their cat got physically sick with worry while they were away.
-Even when a familiar person came to check on their cat, the behavior persisted, suggesting the cat actually missed her owner, specifically.
+Even when a familiar person came to check on their cat, the behavior persisted, suggesting the cat actually missed their owner, specifically.